dhis2/training-docs/content/android/tg_metadata.md

 1. Review the nutrition data set in the data entry app
 2. Review the immunization tracker program in tracker capture
-3. Review an example android user (username: android1)
+3. Review an example android user (username: android)

 ## Live Demo step by step